 17. As TB is an infectious disease observing good practice with regard to bio-security is key to preventing re-infection.

 18. DARD issues advice on how farmers can help to protect their herd from TB.
 This includes the practical steps farmers can take to reduce the contact between their cattle and other cattle; and between cattle and badgers.
 In every herd breakdown a Veterinary Officer will give biosecurity advice and a copy of the “TB in Your Herd” booklet is issued (copy attached at Annex F).

 19. The Bio-security Code for NI farms, which was drafted jointly with industry representative organisations, outlines the actions which should be taken at the farm-gate and on the farm and emphasises how farmers and those who keep animals can minimise the risks to their stock.
-The “Bio-security Code for NI Farms is attached at Annex G and it is available on the DARD website.
+The “Bio-security Code for NI Farms is attached at Annex G.

 21. Vaccination of cattle against bTB is currently prohibited by Council Directive 64/432.
 However, Defra has invested considerable research funding towards the development of a viable cattle vaccine.
 While indications are positive at laboratory level, much will depend on successful trialling in field conditions; obtaining the necessary vaccine licences; approval of the EU Commission; and securing agreement of the authorities in export markets.